It is important to be clear about your intentions.

-First, it is important to be clear about your intentions – Why do you want to pursue teacher education school?
+- Why do you want to pursue teacher education school?
 Do you have a sense of your strengths and interests related to this field?
+Reflecting on yourself and your career/life goals is an important first step.

-- Reflecting on yourself and your career/life goals is an important first step.
-The Student Success Centre have career counsellors to support you as you explore your options and make decisions.
+- The Student Success Centre has career counsellors to support you as you explore your options and make decisions.

-- Exploring the teaching profession can help you get a real sense of the career field and the education path.
-Talking to people in the field can help you understand how you might bring your strengths to the field and what is required to enter and succeed in the field.
-To help you learn about the profession, the Go Beyond Google and Career Conversations section of our website has resources to support you with this.
+- Talking to people who work in the field can help you understand how your strengths will apply to the field and what skills and experience are needed to enter and succeed in the field.
+Use the resource Go Beyond Google and Career Conversations section of our website to support you with career exploration.

-- A full listing of programs in Ontario can be found through the Ontario College of Teachers, the regulatory body that oversees the profession in Ontario.
+- A full listing of programs in Ontario can be found through the Ontario College of Teachers; the regulatory body that oversees the profession in Ontario.

 Primary/Junior (Grades K-6)